Convex polygons in geometric triangulations: Convex polygons in a triangulation

 \subsection{Reduction to convex position}

-For a triangulation $T$ of $n$ points in the plane, let $C(T)$ denote the number of convex polygons in $T$.
-For an integer $n\geq 3$, let $C(n)$ be the maximum of $C(T)$ over all triangulations $T$ of $n$ points in the plane; and let $C_\x(n)$ be the maximum of $C(T)$ over all triangulations $T$ of $n$ points \emph{in convex position}.
+For a plane straight-line graph $G$, let $C(G)$ denote the number of convex polygons in $G$.
+For an integer $n\geq 3$, let $C(n)$ be the maximum of $C(G)$ over all plane straight-line graphs $G$ of $n$ points in the plane; and let $C_\x(n)$ be the maximum of $C(G)$ over all plane straight-line graphs $G$ of $n$ points \emph{in convex position}.
 It is clear that $C_\x(n)\leq C(n)$ for every $n\geq 3$.
-The main result of this section is the following.
+The main result of this subsection is the following.

-\begin{theorem} For every $n\geq 3$, we have $C(n)\leq (2n-5)C_\x(n)$. \end{theorem}
+\begin{theorem} For every $n\geq 3$, we have $C(n)\leq (2n-5) \, C_\x(n)$. \end{theorem}

 Theorem~\ref{thm:cx} is an immediate consequence of the following lemma.